suhailpatel/seastat/README.md

 - Seastat does not support Jolokia auth
 - More batching of requests can achieve more speed!
-- The code has been written to be easily tested, but needs some tests!
+- The code has been written to be easily tested, but needs some more tests!

 # Author